dean-jl/YouTube-Playlist-Cleaner/README.md

     -   **Title/Channel:** Enter keywords or quoted phrases.
     -   **Age:** Enter a number and select the time unit.
     -   **Watched:** Check the box to target watched videos.
+    -   **Delete Unavailable Videos:** Check this box to automatically remove videos that are marked as private or deleted.
     -   **Dry Run:** Check this box if you only want to generate a report of videos that *would* be deleted, without actually removing them.
 4.  **Start the Process:** Click the **"Delete Selected"** button.
 5.  **Wait:** The popup will close, and a "Cancel" button will appear on the page.
 The script will first scroll through the entire playlist to load all videos.
 This may take some time for very large playlists.